abixcoin/contract/README.md

-# contract
+# Abix Coin BEP20 Smart Contract
-Abix Coin BEP20 Smart Contract
+Abix Coin BEP20 Smart Contract MIT

 1. Vision and Mission<br>
 There are many negative factors such as the extinction of plant and animal species as a